lnstadrum/rpc17/README.md

 # Supported data types and function signatures

-Functions accepting positional arguments and returning one or more of the following are okay.
+Functions accepting positional arguments and returning one or more of the following types are supported:

- - Python internals, mostly (scalars, strings, booleans, `bytes`, `None`)
+ - Core Python types (scalars, strings, booleans, `bytes`, `None`)
- - Lists and dicts of Python internals (nesting is okay)
+ - Lists and dictionaries containing core Python types (nesting is fine)
  - `numpy.ndarray`s

-Tuples and sets are not really supported: they get converted to lists (and this is `msgspec`'s affair).
+Tuples and sets are not really supported: they are converted to lists (and this is `msgspec`'s affair).

 Keyword arguments are not supported.

-A limited support of generators is provided, with two caveats:
+Partial support for generators is included, with two caveats:
- - An instantiated generator needs to be fully consumed or closed before calling any other function of the same `Remote` instance (mind `strict=True` when using `zip(...)`).
+ - A generator must be fully consumed or explicitly closed by the client before invoking any other function on the same `Remote` instance (watch out for `strict=True` when using `zip(...)`).
- - The generation is asynchronous, i.e., the server starts yielding values before the client starts consuming them.
-The buffering happens at the socket level.
-This could actually be beneficial for speed.
+ - Generation is asynchronous: the server begins yielding values before the client starts consuming them.
+Buffering occurs at the socket level—this can actually improve performance.

 # Pros

- * Accepts functions taking and returning `numpy.ndarray`s (kinda designed for this particular purpose, actually).
+ * Supports functions taking and returning `numpy.ndarray`s (in fact, designed for this particular purpose).
- * Exceptions are rethrown remotely.
+ * Exceptions are propagated and re-raised on the client side.
  * Efficient serialization with MessagePack
- * The server can handle multiple clients at a time by threading or forking (check out `rpc17.Server`).
+ * The server can handle multiple clients via threading or forking  (check out `rpc17.Server`).
- * TCP/IP and Unix domain sockets are supported.
+ * Supports both TCP/IP and Unix domain sockets.

 # Cons

  * Security/authentication?
 Never thought of it.
 Designed to be used in confined environments.
-Avoid exposing over internet.
+Avoid exposing over the internet.